Mobile discount and coupon apps puts back-to-school savings at your fingertips

 With back-to-school shopping, success is measured both by what you buy and how little you spend.
 And that’s where your favorite mobile apps can help, collecting discounts, coupons and cash-back offers – and putting them all at your fingertips.

 Many apps also let you integrate your rewards cards if you choose, so you can seamlessly double-up on deals and stack up savings like Lego blocks.
 And those card rewards can be a rich source of back-to-school savings, says Michelle Madhok, founder and CEO of SheFinds.com, a site dedicated to bargain shopping.

-While it’s a business card that may not fit an average consumer’s needs, Chase’s Ink Business Cash Card, for example, offers five times the cash back for office supplies year-round.* Other issuers, like American Express, supply a changing menu of deals that you can check by logging in to your account.
-So carving out an extra discount can be a matter of pulling out the right plastic, she says.
+While a business card that may not fit an average consumer’s needs, the Chase Ink Business Cash Card, for example, offers five times the cash back at office supply stores year-round.

 Want a head start?
 Here are five free apps to supercharge back-to-school savings: